-Charging your electric vehicle is easy, you plug it into your vehicle supply equipment, adapter or charging station.
+Charging your electric vehicle is easy, you plug it into your vehicle supply equipment, adapter, or charging station.
 You need to charge your vehicle regularly and the length of time it takes for your vehicle to charge will depend on various things.
-The type of equipment you are using, the batter type, the amount of range left on your battery between charges and the batteries energy capacity will all affect the time.
+The type of equipment you are using, the batter type, the amount of range left on your battery between charges, and the battery's energy capacity will all affect the time.
 Charge times can vary from 20 minutes to longer than 20 hours depending on those variances.

 There are different classifications of power provided to your electric vehicle battery.
-Some convert AC power to the DC electricity and some are DC fast charging, which provide the DC electricity to your vehicle.
+Some convert AC power to DC electricity and some are DC fast charging, which provides DC electricity to your vehicle.

 AC 120 Volt

 This requires you to use a cord with a standard household plug and the other end has a connector standard to your vehicle requirements.
 This is a common household option because there is no installation required of other equipment.
 AC 120 Volt charging works anywhere there is a 120 Volt outlet available, which is pretty much anywhere.
 This type of charging can add up to 5 miles of range per hour, depending on your battery and vehicle type.